alisoneokeefe/princomp.github.io/source/lectures/intro/inputs_and_outputs.md

     Console.WriteLine("num is " + num);
     ```

-- It's usually easier to use interpolation, since when you have many variables the `+` signs start to add up.
+- It's usually easier to use interpolation because, when you have many variables, the `+` signs start to add up.
 Compare the length of these two equivalent lines of code:

     ```
     Console.WriteLine($"The variables are {a}, {b}, {c}, {d}, and {e}");